d12frosted/elpa-mirror/melpa/vtm-readme.txt

-;;; Commentary:
-;; This package manages vterm buffers with configuration files.
+This package manages vterm buffers with configuration files.
-;; For more information see the README in the GitHub repo.
+For more information see the README in the GitHub repo.